Ahoo-Wang/CosId/README.md

       broken-threshold: 2000
 ```

-The default `DefaultClockBackwardsSynchronizer` clock callback synchronizer uses active wait synchronization strategy, `spinThreshold` (default value 10 milliseconds) is used to set the spin wait threshold, when it is greater than `spinThreshold`, use thread sleep to wait for clock synchronization, if it exceeds` BrokenThreshold` (default value 2 seconds) will directly throw a `ClockTooManyBackwardsException` exception.
+The default `DefaultClockBackwardsSynchronizer` clock moved backwards synchronizer uses active wait synchronization strategy, `spinThreshold` (default value 10 milliseconds) is used to set the spin wait threshold, when it is greater than `spinThreshold`, use thread sleep to wait for clock synchronization, if it exceeds` BrokenThreshold` (default value 2 seconds) will directly throw a `ClockTooManyBackwardsException` exception.

 ### MachineStateStorage